Bandits of the Acoustic Revolution: Career

 "As for 99 Songs, sit tight a tiny bit longer.
 The record is out of our hands now, in terms of recording, so we're all waiting at this point.
-We'll be posting a track list on the site very soon."
+We'll be posting a track list on the site very soon".

-On the November 17th 2009 update to the Streetlight Manifesto website, the band writes "we will be heading into the studio soon (as is a particular electricity deficient collective..)," implying that Bandits of the Acoustic Revolution will begin recording their first full-length album (part of the 99 Songs of Revolution project) in the near future.
+On the November 17, 2009, update to the Streetlight Manifesto website, the band writes "we will be heading into the studio soon (as is a particular electricity deficient collective..)", implying that Bandits of the Acoustic Revolution will begin recording their first full-length album (part of the 99 Songs of Revolution project) in the near future.

 On August 23, 2017, their official website was updated to only feature links to their newly minted social media accounts.
-In addition, the Streetlight Manifesto Facebook page announced three BOTAR shows: one in New York City on January 13, 2018, and two in Los Angeles on January 25 and 26.
-In January 2019, it announced a show at Radio City Music Hall in New York, on May 4, 2019.